This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing freight demands and productivity with eventual economic recovery

 The freight railroad industry is highly sensitive to economic conditions.
-Volumes fell in 2008 considerably due to the economic slowdown, leading to a record decline in railroad freight revenues.
-Stronger economic conditions led to an increased demand for rail services across nearly all of the company’s markets in 2010.
-The U.S. economy has been slowly recovering from the economic crisis and this bodes well fore volumes in most segments, though we expect housing and construction to be slower to rebound.
+Volumes fall during economic slowdown, leading to a decline in railroad freight revenues.
+The U.S. economy has been slowly recovering from the economic crisis and this bodes well for volumes in most segments.
+The recent rebound in the housing market further bodes well for the economy and railroads.

 Consistent pricing improvements